Learning efficient backprojections across cortical hierarchies in real time: Methods

+e.g.,~the microcircuit model used in this work approximates this rule.
 We plug our result for learned top-down weights, Eq.~\eqref{eq:app_BPP_fixed_point}, into these update rules.
 Because we have based our derivation on a general leaky-integrator model, our result in the form of $\E \big[ \bm B_{\ell,\ell+1} \big] \propto \varphi'(\bm \ubreven_\ell) \, \big[ \bm W_{\ell+1,\ell} \big]^T \varphi'(\bm \ubreven_{\ell+1}) \; \forall \; \ell$ can be employed in any of these theories.
 Plugging into either Eq.~\eqref{eq:app_dWPP_1} or~\eqref{eq:app_dWPP_2}, we see that the weight updates $\Delta \bm W_{\ell, \ell-1}$ align with those of a feed-forward network trained with backpropagation up to additional factors of derivatives.
 Therefore, our algorithm can provide useful error signals which approximately align with backpropagation, improving on random feedback weights.

+Note that PAL is also able to learn useful backprojections in absence of a teaching signal, facilitating efficient learning once an instructive signal is (re-)introduced.
+In particular, top-down weights do not decay to zero if forward weights are kept fixed, even though the weight decay term $\bm {\bm \dot{B}}_{\ell,\ell+1} \propto - \alpha \, \bm B_{\ell,\ell+1}$ might suggest so.
+The reason for this is that the expectation value of top-down weights, Eq.~\eqref{eq:app_BPP_fixed_point}, are formed from a balance between noise and the contribution due to the regularizer.